open-mmlab/mmdetection/docs/config.md

 ## Config File Structure

-There are 4 basic component types under `config/_base_`, dataset, model, schedule, default\*runtime.
+There are 4 basic component types under `config/_base_`, dataset, model, schedule, default_runtime.
-Many method could be easily constructed with one of each like Faster R-CNN, Mask R-CNN, Cascade R-CNN, RPN, SSD.
+Many methods could be easily constructed with one of each like Faster R-CNN, Mask R-CNN, Cascade R-CNN, RPN, SSD.
 The configs that are composed by components from `_base_` are called _primitive_.

 For all configs under the same folder, it is recommended to have only **one** _primitive_ config.
 All other configs should inherit from the _primitive_ config.
 In this way, the maximum of inheritance level is 3.